 When you come up with a clever hashtag that will inspire people to post for you, it can be incredibly fruitful for your content database.
 As well as this, all of this content can be compiled across multiple social media platforms through a social media aggregator.

-If you want more information on outsourcing or utilising User Generated Content in your Instagram marketing efforts, check out our resource on everything you ever wanted to know about User Generated Content.
+If you want more information on outsourcing or utilizing User Generated Content in your Instagram marketing efforts, check out our resource on everything you ever wanted to know about User Generated Content.

 Instagram Best Practices #6 – Tell a Story